krlanguet/remarkable-keywriter/draft_files/README.md

 These files typically need to go in `/etc/draft/...`.

-* Make sure the path to the `edit` binary in `04-edit` matches where you actually copied it.
+* Make sure the path to the `keywriter` binary in `04-keywriter` matches where you actually copied it.